Particular/docs.particular.net/samples/faulttolerance/sample.md

 ### Make the handler fail

-So, let's make the handling of messages in the 'Server' endpoint fail.
+So, make the handling of messages in the 'Server' endpoint fail.
 Open `MyHandler.cs`.

 snippet:MyHandler